theaniketraj/pulse/Docs/testing.md

-# Testing Pulse Dashboard Locally
+# Testing Pulse Locally

-This guide will help you test the Pulse Dashboard extension with a real, local Prometheus instance.
+This guide will help you test the Pulse extension with a real, local Prometheus instance.

 ## Prerequisites